Sorry, you need to enable JavaScript to visit this website.

 No. You do not need to be a US citizen.
 Receiving SUN Bucks does not affect your student or your family’s immigration status.

-Will receiving SUN Bucks affect my ability to receive other government benefits?
+Will receiving DC SUN Bucks affect my ability to receive other government benefits?

-No, receiving SUN Bucks will not affect your ability to receive other government benefits.
+No, receiving DC SUN Bucks will not affect your ability to receive other government benefits

 Why was one of my students approved for SUN Bucks but not my other student?